Irréversible: Plot

 After Marcus and Pierre discover Alex being taken away by paramedics, they encounter street criminals Mourad and Layde, who offer to help them find the culprit.
 They use an ID left at the scene by the prostitute to locate her.
 Marcus verbally assaults Concha, the prostitute, and threatens to cut her face open in order to gather that the rapist's name is Le Ténia ("the tapeworm") and that he frequents a gay BDSM club called Rectum.
 The men are chased off by other prostitutes; Marcus and Pierre jump into a taxi cab and speed off into the night.
 When the cab driver doesn't know where Rectum is, Marcus attacks the driver, stealing his vehicle.
-The two end up finding Rectum, with Pierre reluctantly following behind Marcus.
-Leading the charge, Marcus proceeds to get into a fight with a man he suspects of being Le Ténia, who ends up breaking his arm before attempting to rape him.
+The two end up finding the club's location, with Pierre reluctantly following behind Marcus.
+Leading the charge, Marcus proceeds to get into a fight with a man he suspects of being Le Ténia, who overpowers him and breaks his arm before attempting to rape him.
 Pierre comes to his rescue and beats the man to death with a nearby fire extinguisher as the man's companion, the actual rapist, watches in amusement.
-Marcus is carried out of Rectum on a stretcher while Pierre is arrested by police.
+Marcus is carried out of Rectum on a stretcher while Pierre is arrested by police as Mourad and Layde deride them.

 Meanwhile, in a nearby small apartment, a man named the Butcher (Note: First introduced in I Stand Alone.) tells a friend that he was arrested for raping his daughter before dismissing the commotion going on outside.

 Cast

-Director Gaspar Noé has a cameo as one of the patrons in the Rectum.
+Director Gaspar Noé has a cameo as one of the Rectum patrons.